NYC schools stay open, deputies break up illegal fight club

 About 280,000 of the city’s 1 million-plus public school students are attending school in person part of the time, while the rest are learning remotely five days a week.

-Since the start of in-person learning, about 980 students and 1,150 teachers and staff have tested positive for the virus, forcing the temporary closure of about 550 classrooms.
+Since the start of in-person learning, about 1,050 students and 1,200 teachers and staff have tested positive for the virus.
+To date, nearly 1,400 classrooms have been closed temporarily, including 573 closed as of Monday.

 Asked if the city should be flexible about the 3% threshold, de Blasio said, “We set a standard.
 We asked everyone to trust it and believe in it.
 It’s important to keep consistency with that.”